fsantanna/fsantanna.github.io/Freechains/cpr.md

     *There is no one-size-fits-all approach to common resource management.
     Rules should be dictated by local people and local ecological needs.*

-    Each forum has its own informal netiquette, which is defined by or (evolves with) the community itself.
+    Each forum has its own informal netiquette, which is defined by and evolves with the community itself.

 3. **Participatory decision-making is vital.**
     *People will be more likely to follow the rules if they had a hand in